 - a) All market participants should lay down a separate margin policy for managing the counterparty credit risk on account of CDS transactions.
-Margin policy should prescribe the minimum level of margin to be called for. - b) Margins may be maintained on net exposure to each counterparty on account of CDS transactions. - c) The positions should be marked-to-market and re-margined on a daily basis. - d) Participants may maintain margins in cash or government securities.
+Margin policy should prescribe the minimum level of margin to be called for. - b) Margins may be maintained on net exposure to each counterparty on account of CDS transactions. - c) Till the requisite infrastructure is put in place, the positions should be marked-tomarket daily and re-margined atleast on a weekly basis or more frequent basis as decided between the counterparties.
+Participants may maintain margins in cash or government securities.